Medication Safety in the Office Practice

 Medication Reconciliation

 Practices should develop a consistent process performed by staff with sufficient clinical knowledge using a standardized format.
 Include patients and family members in the process of monitoring medications and maintaining accurate medication lists.
-At the end of a patient visit, print a reconciled, dated medication list and provide a copy to the patient and/or others as appropriate.
+At the end of each patient visit, print a reconciled, dated medication list and provide a copy to the patient and/or others as appropriate.

 Prescribing